yuenwongsps/Photosort/README.md

 ## Compile commands
 Steps to compile to Jar executable file

 In VS code termial, go to "src" folder

-Complie to class file from *.java files javac *.java
+Complie to class file from *.java files

+"javac *.java"

-Complie to jar executable from *.class files jar -cvmf  myfile.mf Photosort.jar *.class
+Complie to jar executable from *.class files

+"jar -cvmf  myfile.mf Photosort.jar *.class"